INVESTING IN OUR COMMONWEALTH

 - Ensuring stability and oversight of care for children involved with the Department of Children and Families

 Lack of affordable housing continues to be one of the most pressing issues in our Commonwealth.
 Throughout the pandemic, the Legislature has provided increased funding for rental assistance and other programs to support tenants and landlords.
-In addition, the Senate passed a bill to allow those experiencing homelessness to get a State ID without providing a permanent access.
+In addition, during the 192nd session the Senate passed a bill to allow those experiencing homelessness to get a State ID without providing a permanent access.
 Without an ID, individuals cannot apply for jobs, enroll in school, access government buildings, open financial accounts, and more.

 With worsening storms and climbing temperatures, it is clear the climate crisis is more pressing than ever.
-The Legislature acted this session to pass two substantial climate packages to set key emissions and clean energy goals, expand offshore wind, and address emissions in the transportation and building sectors.
+The Legislature acted last session to pass two substantial climate packages to set key emissions and clean energy goals, expand offshore wind, and address emissions in the transportation and building sectors.

 - Nation-leading Next Generation Climate Roadmap